-3.2 Bayer-Groth
+Baver-Groth 3.2

-The Bayer-Groth proof of shuffle is a 9-round perfectly complete honest-verifier zero knowledge argument of knowledge of the relationship \Re{pk} .
+The Bayer-Groth proof of shuffle is a 9-round perfectly complete honest-verifier zero knowledge argument of knowledge of the relationship \mathcal{R}{pk} .
 The proof of shuffle uses two parameters n and m such that the number of ciphertexts N is equal to n times m.
 Since in practice, the proofs are constructed once and verified many times, the proof size and verifier complexity is more important than prover complexity.
 The (asymptotic) proof size for Bayer-Groth is sublinear in the number of ciphertexts and the verification time is roughly a third of Terelius-Wikström.
-The final shuffle argument in Bayer-Groth is built upon five underlying zero-knowledge arguments.
+The final shuffle argument in Bayer-Groth is built upon five underlying zero-knowledge since the security has been machine checked and the compatibility has been tested (Sec.
+4), they can be safely skipped if the reader prefers.
+We will reference where in the Coq source the arguments is machine-checked, along with any interesting observations from that exercise.